-- 1. If you are in IMMEDIATE DANGER, call or text 911. - 2.
+- 1. If you are in IMMEDIATE DANGER, call, or text 911. - 2.
 Go to a safe place. - 3.
 Seek medical assistance if needed. - 4.
 Preserve any physical evidence of the violence.
-If the crime occurred in your home, do not clean or straighten until the police have had an opportunity to collect evidence. - Report the offense to the University Police at (308) 865-8911, KPD at (308) 237-2104 or 911.
-If an individual needs assistance in notifying authorities, University officials will assist them in doing so. - 5.
+If the crime occurred in your home, do not clean or straighten until the police have had an opportunity to collect evidence.

+Report the offense to the University Police at (308) 865-8911, KPD at (308) 237-2104 or 911.

+- If an individual needs assistance in notifying authorities, University officials will assist them in doing so. - 5.
 Call a friend, a family member or someone else you trust and ask her/him to stay with you.
 Let your friends know how they can help you. - 6.
 Talk with a confidential advocate who is trained to assist with dating/domestic violence.
-Advocates are available 24-hours a day, 365 days a year. - A. Students can contact one of the following: University Gender and Sexuality Resource Office at (308) 865-8751, UNK Student Health and Counseling at (308) 865-8248, 24-hours a day, or contact your local counselor. - B. Employees can contact Best Care EAP at (800) 801-4182 or contact your local counselor. - 7.
+Advocates are available 24 hours a day, 365 days a year. - A. Students can contact one of the following: UNK Student Counseling at (308) 865-8248, 24 hours a day, or contact your local counselor. - B. Employees can contact Best Care EAP at (800) 801-4182 or contact your local counselor. - 7.
 Develop a SAFETY PLAN.
-Include things like changing your routine, arranging a place to stay and having a friend go places with you.
+Include things like changing your routine, arranging a place to stay, and having a friend go places with you.
 Also, decide in advance what to do if the offender shows up at your residence, classroom, work or somewhere else.
-University Gender and Sexuality Resource Office, Student Health and Counseling or the S.A.F.E.
+Student Counseling or the S.A.F.E.
 Center can assist you in developing a safety plan. - 8.
 Consider getting a COURT ORDER/PROTECTIVE ORDER that tells the offender to stay away from you.
-The University Gender and Sexuality Resource Office, UNK Student Health and Counseling or the S.A.F.E.
+The S.A.F.E.
 Center can assist you in filling out the paperwork. - 9.
-File a complaint with the University - A. For Students contact: - 1) Title IX Specialist, Chief Compliance Officer (308) 865-8400 - 2) Dean of Student Affairs (308) 865-8528 - 3) University Student Conduct Officer (308) 865-8888 - 4) Associate Dean (308) 865-8519 - 5) Associate Director Residence Life (308) 865-8519 - B. Employees contact: - 1) Title IX Specialist, Chief Compliance Officer (308) 865-8400

-10. Students and Employees who are in domestic/dating violence situations have access to University assistance in changing academic, living, working and transportation situations after an alleged incident.
+File a complaint with the University - A. For Students contact: - 1) Title IX Specialist, Chief Compliance Officer (308) 865-8400 - 2) Associate Vice Chancellor of Student Affairs (308) 865-8528 - 3) University Student Conduct Officer (308) 865-8888 - 4) Associate Dean (308) 865-8519 - 5) Associate Director Residence Life (308) 865-8519 - B. Employees contact: - 1) Title IX Specialist, Chief Compliance Officer (308) 865-8400 - 10.
+Students and Employees who are in domestic/dating violence situations have access to University assistance in changing academic, living, working and transportation situations after an alleged incident.
 If a request is made by the student, employee, or complainant and if such changes are reasonably available, accommodations may be made to minimize burden on the student or employee.